jtlapp/kysely-mapper/README.md

 This package provides three classes for mapping tables: `AbstractTableMapper`, `TableMapper` and `EntireRowTransforms`. `AbstractTableMapper` is a base class for constructing your own kinds of table mappers. `TableMapper` is a generic mapping utility that implements `AbstractTableMapper` and should suffice for most of your needs. `EntireRowTransforms` provides default mappings for a table mapper whose queries input and output entire rows of the underlying table.

-Most of the examples in this document assume the following '**users**' table:
+Most of the examples in this document assume the following 'users' table:

 | **Users Table Column** | **Column Type**                        |
 | ---------------------- | -------------------------------------- |